xuwenzhi/wordpress/wp-content/plugins/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
-= 10.2 =
+= 10.3 =
-This is primarily a maintenance release with updates to various libraries and bug fixes, note that Google Maps is no longer supported.
+This is primarily a maintenance release with updates to various libraries and bug fixes, note that Google Maps is no longer supported as of 10.2.

 == Changelog ==
+= 10.3 =
+* Release Date: August 19, 2016
+* Added: Support for minified css/js files and the SCRIPT_DEBUG WordPress define.
+* Added: <label> spans around the text for widget fields for easier styling.
+* Added: 'AdsBot-Google' to the robots list
+* Fixed: Pop up country information on the map dashboard widget will now stay on top of the WordPress dashboard menus.
+* Fixed: WP_DEBUG errors in front end widget.
+* Updated: JQVMap library to version 1.5.1.
+* Updated: jqPlot library to version 1.0.9.
+* Updated: GeoIP library to version 2.4.1.

 = 10.2 =
 * Release Date: August 2, 2016
 * Added: Support for use page id in Get_Historical_Data function.